 Keyword strategy targeting phrases with four-or-more words, usually ‘how to x’ or ‘what is x’ or ‘x for y’.

 Once you’ve nailed your SEO strategies, it’s time to implement them with top-quality blog content.

 The nature of the SaaS industry calls for educational content to be at the center of any inbound marketing strategy for lead generation.
-Tech is complex and ever-evolving, so people at the top of the marketing funnel have to learn about your product and the challenge it fixes in order to appreciate its value right-off-the-bat.
+Tech is complex and ever-evolving, so people at the top of the marketing funnel have to learn about your product and the challenge it fixes in order to appreciate its value right off the bat.

-Consumers also need to know that they’re getting information from a trusted authority, a business who can stand up and say ‘we wrote the book on this sh*t’ before presenting a goldmine of content to prove it.
+Consumers also need to know that they’re getting information from a trusted authority, a business that can stand up and say ‘we wrote the book on this sh*t’ before presenting a goldmine of content to prove it.